 - Small saucepan

 Bring to a boil, starting with low temperature until it slowly heats.
 You can use a thermometer for more precision.
-They should be ready when it heats to 230°F.
+It should be ready when it heats to 235°F.

-Turn heat off.
+Turn the heat off.
 Add the pecans to the pot and mix well before it hardens.

-Place the pecans and praline mixture on a non-stick tray or surface.
+Transfer the pecans and praline mixture to a non-stick tray or surface.
 Let them stand about 20 minutes, until firm.

 Break them into pieces and serve.